yosh-401-advanced-javascript/seattle-javascript-401d31/instructor/brian/15-basic_auth/README.md

 ## Authorization & Authentication
   * **Authorization**
     * **authorization** refers to *user permissions*
-      * we'll be using authorization to allow users access to specific API endpoints in our application
+      * we'll be using authorization to verify access to use our application

   * **Authentication**
     * **authentication** refers to *who you are*